If you have thought about making a career move that breaks the mold, this one’s for you.

 We know that our values are the blueprint for sound life decisions.
 So why don’t we think and talk about our values more?
 Doing a simple exercise to clarify your values can eliminate so much guesswork, because you have a framework you can consciously work with to figure out what is going to work best for YOU.

 For example, my top value is Evolution.
 When I feel like my ability to develop is impeded, I get frustrated.
 So a narrowly defined job in a slow moving company isn’t ideal for me.
 I do better with miles of runway and space to fail and grow.
-What are your top 3 values?
-If you want to do a simple values exercise, I created one: Get my Values Exercise here.
+What are your top values?

 3. Know what you’re good at